mauman/OpenFace2Python/README.md

 This is a fork of the OpenFace project.
-I modified the code to add the streaming of face and head data to a Python script through ZeroMQ.
+I modified the code to add the streaming of face and head data to a Python script through ZeroMQ on Windows.
+I just needed it for a research project, and I relaized that it was not available anywhere, so I decided to implement it (though in a quick and dirt way).
+Hopefully it can be of help for other people.

 Instructions:
 - clone the repository